CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup/README.md

 This will allow the necessary folder and file updates to be made during the pause:
 ```
 1) To create folders and set permissions: by connecting to the pod with shell from kubernetes dashboard
-	1.1) Create the below folders in the console-analysis-node
-	  	/shared/common-data
-	  	/shared/delivery
-	  	/shared/deploy
-	1.2) Set the permissions for the folders created
-	 	sudo chmod 777 /shared
-	 	sudo chmod -R 777 /shared/*
 2) To copy any required configuration files into the pod using the "kubectl cp" command:
    For instance, to copy csv files from the local config folder to the viewer-server pod, get the pod name and run: